- NOTE: The game includes a good deal of characters from Suikoden IV, but the characters presented here exclusively appear in Suikoden Tactics.

 - The Charmer: He successfully seduces and begins an affair with Corselia's mother, Miranda.

-- Was It All a Lie?: He does this purely so he can gain control over Corselia as her regent and rule Kooluk, all part of his evil plan.
+- The Chessmaster: Plans to marry Miranda, so he can gain control over Corselia as her regent and rule Kooluk, all part of his evil plan.

 - Evil Plan: His is the leader of the Kooluk Patriarchal Faction.
 He feels it is unfair that the Faction does all the work in Kooluk, but he cannot have overall rule simply because he does not have Royal blood.
 Therefore, he decides to plan a sophisticated coup d'etat, and gain power for himself.